awsdocs/aws-mobile-developer-guide/doc_source/how-to-polly.rst

 **ANDROID**

-* For sample Android ntegration code, see the `Android Amazon Poly Example <https://docs.aws.amazon.com/polly/latest/dg/examples-android.html>`_.
+* For sample Android integration code, see the `Android Amazon Poly Example <https://docs.aws.amazon.com/polly/latest/dg/examples-android.html>`_.

 * For end to end sample apps using Amazon Polly see the `AWS SDK for Android samples <https://github.com/awslabs/aws-sdk-android-samples/>`_.